-- Have a look inside Test-tensor.C to see the high-level code. - You see that tensor.H is included, which is located in \$FOAM_SRC/OpenFOAM/primitives/Tensor/tensor.
-This defines how to compute eigenvalues.
-In tensor.H, Tensor.H is included (located in \$FOAM_SRC/OpenFOAM/primitives/Tensor), which defines the access functions and includes TensorI.H, which defines the tensor operations. - See also vector, symmTensorField, sphericalTensorField and many other examples.
+- Have a look inside Test-tensor.C to see the high-level code. - You see that tensor.H is included, which is located in \$FOAM\SRC/OpenFOAM/primitives/Tensor/tensor.
+This defines how to compute eigenvalues. - In tensor.H, Tensor.H is included (located in \$FOAM\SRC/OpenFOAM/primitives/Tensor), which defines the access functions and includes TensorI.H, which defines the tensor operations.
+The capital T means that it is a template class.
+The tensor class is simply typedef Tensor<scalar> tensor; - See also vector, symmTensorField, sphericalTensorField and many other examples.